-It is compulsory to wear face coverings, but you are still encouraged to do so in many indoor settings and on public transport and, from 24 July, in all shops.
+It is a legal requirement to wear face coverings, but you are still encouraged to do so in many indoor settings and on public transport.
 Guidance is available on when they should be worn, the differences between coverings and masks, and on how to make your own.

 Support for Businesses